oracle/docker-images/OracleManagementAgent/README.md

 All scripts and files hosted in this project and GitHub [`docker-images/OracleManagementAgent`](./) repository, required to build the Docker images are, unless otherwise noted, released under the [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

-## Customer Support
+## Support
-Oracle Management Agent container image is supported for Oracle Linux 7.
+Oracle Management Agent container image is supported for the Linux images listed [here](https://docs.oracle.com/en-us/iaas/management-agents/doc/perform-prerequisites-deploying-management-agents.html#GUID-BC5862F0-3E68-4096-B18E-C4462BC76271).
 For more details please see My Oracle Support.

 ## Copyright
 Copyright (c) 2022 Oracle and/or its affiliates.